azrafe7/hexorust/source/_posts/hexo-create-sticky-posts.md

 <!-- more -->

-... without resorting to modify code in js files.
+... without resorting to modify code in plugin files.

 **IMPORTANT**: Make sure that any past or future post (md file in the `source\_posts` folder) has a `sticky` property with a value.
 I made it default to `false` for newly created posts by modifying the `scaffolds/post.md` file to: